Fault Management in Cisco ANA

 •The predecessor and successor have the same alarm type.

-•The predecessor is not archived.
+•The predecessor has not been archived.
 As explained in Ticket Auto-Clear, tickets that are configured for automatic clearing and a cleared alarm associated with the root cause are archived automatically.
 If any alarm within the ticket is not configured for automatic clearing, the ticket is not archived.
 Instead, it can receive duplicate alarms until the operator clears it manually.

 Event Flow Through Cisco ANA

-Figure 3-11 Logical Event Flow Through Cisco ANA
+Figure 2-14 Event Flow Through Cisco ANA